Dvshah13/Machine-and-Deep-Learning-Code-Notes/README.md

 10. evaluation_scoring-functions.py - Examples of various scoring functions you can use to evaluate performance of the system used.
 Includes metrics and measures used for multilabel classification, binary classification and regression such as confusion matrix, accuracy, precision, recall, F1 score, ROC/AUC, mean absolute error (MAE), mean squared error (MSE) and R2 score
 11. evaluation_testing-validation.py - Validation and testing best practices, including basic primer on cross validation
 12. evaluation_cross-validation.py - Cross-validation in detail, including using various iterators to build your own cross-validation processes
+13. evaluation_sampling-bootstrapping.py - Utilizing both sampling and bootstrap techniques as variations on cross-validation to improve model validation
+14. evaluation_hyper-parameters-optimization.py - Extending cross-validation to find the best hyper-parameters to generalize our test dataset
+15. evaluation_custom-scoring-function-grid-search-runtime.py - Building custom scoring functions when the predefined functions may not perform well in your domain and how to reduce grid search runtime in instances where the data or grid search space is large by using RandomizedGridSearchCV
 #### Machine Learning Scripts
 1. linear_regression_sgd.py - Linear Regression with Stoichastic Gradient Descent using the red_wine_quality.csv data set (provided by UCI data repository)
 2. logistic_regression_sgd.py - Logistic Regression with Stoichastic Gradient Descent using the diabetes.csv data set (provided by UCI data repository)